Our knowledge of orthopaedics. Your best health.

 Next, a tourniquet is applied to your upper arm which is then placed in an arm holder to keep it in position during the procedure.
 A compressive dressing may be applied to your lower arm and hand to limit swelling.
 The surgical team will clean your skin with antiseptic and cover your shoulder and upper body with sterile surgical drapes.

 Surgeons typically draw lines on the elbow to indicate specific structures (such as the ulnar nerve and olecranon bone), as well as incision placements and portals for the arthroscope.
+This is done to minimize the risk of injury to the vital structures, like nerves, around the elbow.

 lines drawn on skin during surgery indicate structures and incisions